LeivoSepp/Shelly-Memory-Optimization/README.md

 ```

 # Parsing JSON
-1. Use string search to get data from large JSON.
-This is significant memory improvement. :thumbsup:
+Use string search to extract data from large JSON.
+This is a significant memory improvement. :+1:
-2. Do not parse the whole JSON into memory. :thumbsdown:
+Do not parse the entire JSON into memory. :-1:

 ```js
 // Define data as string